 This concentration will provide students with an extended foundation in marketing and background in the consumer area of marketing as well as a clear perspective of marketing strategy in the global environment.
-Students will be prepared to move into positions offering responsibility within consumer-packaged-good firms, business-to-business marketers, not-for-profit firms, and operations determined to engage in global marketing endeavors.
+Students will be prepared to move into positions offering responsibility within consumer-packaged-goods firms, business-tobusiness marketers, not-for-profit firms, and operations determined to engage in global marketing endeavors.

-BSAD 261 Diverse Consumer Behavior
+BSAD 261 Diverse Consumer Behavior 3

-BSAD 263 The Global Imperative: Strategic Marketing
+BSAD 263 The Global Imperative: 3

+Strategic Marketing

-BSAD 265 Marketing Research
+BSAD 265 Marketing Research 3

-Electives (3 units)
+Electives (6 units)

-Students can select one course from any of the MBA courses or from other Holy Names University graduate programs.
+Students can select two courses from any of the MBA courses or from other Holy Names University graduate programs.